 - Mr. Yoshiki Manabe, a full-time Inside Director, has served as COO, been responsible for accounting and finance, and held other important positions at Sojitz.
-He has considerable knowledge of finance and accounting. - Mr. Kazuhiro Yamamoto, an Independent Director, has been responsible for finance, accounting, and business planning and held important positions including CFO at Teijin Limited.
 He has considerable knowledge of finance and accounting. - Ms. Satoko Suzuki, an Independent Director, opened a certified public accountant office after serving as a certified public accountant at an audit firm, and has been engaged in auditing services for many years.
-She has outstanding expertise in finance and accounting.
+She has outstanding expertise in finance and accounting. - Mr. Kazuhiko Takeda, an Independent Director, has been responsible for corporate planning and control and accounting at Sony Corporation (currently Sony Group Corporation) and held important positions including CFO at major subsidiaries of Sony Corporation.
+He has considerable knowledge of finance and accounting.